 The 2 AM negotiation you keep losing

-Career change anxiety doesn’t arrive politely.
+Career change anxiety is the heightened stress response triggered when a person considers or begins a professional transition, and it shows up as insomnia, difficulty concentrating, and persistent dread because the brain treats identity change as a survival threat rather than a growth opportunity.
+It does not arrive politely.
 It shows up at 2 AM, sits on your chest, and starts listing everything that could go wrong.
-The racing thoughts, the tight stomach before work, the way you rehearse your resignation and then delete it — none of this feels like a normal response to a career decision.
-And if you’re coping with job change anxiety right now, you’re far from alone.
+The racing thoughts, the tight stomach before work, the way you rehearse your resignation and then delete it: none of this feels like a normal response to a career decision.
+If you are coping with job change anxiety or career switch anxiety right now, you are far from alone.

 The real question is whether that anxiety is a useful signal or just noise.
 Most people never learn the difference.
+At Goals and Progress, that distinction is the core of the framework I will walk you through below.

 What you will learn